ostroproject/ostro-os/doc/quick_start/quick_start.rst

 environment and processes.

-Briefly, you start by setting up the environment for building the Ostro OS by cloning the ostroproject GitHub repo, editing configuration files, and then starting the build.
+Briefly, you start by setting up the environment for building the Ostro OS by cloning the ``ostroproject/ostro-os`` GitHub repo, editing configuration files, and then starting the build.
 Refer to the :ref:`Building Images` tech note for more information.

 If you made no changes, you should end up with a binary :file:`.dsk` file